jdrumgoole/pychecksum/README.md

 A flexible, high-performance Python package for calculating and caching file checksums using any hash algorithm supported by hashlib.

+## Note for source code readers
+We use [invoke](https://docs.pyinvoke.org/en/stable/) to drive a bunch of internal tasks.
+You can see the list of tasks in `tasks.py` at the top level.

 ## Features

 - **Multiple Algorithm Support**: Use any hash algorithm available in hashlib (MD5, SHA1, SHA256, SHA512, etc.)